KenXBS/XBS/README.md

 machine), or computation extensive modules to a CPU-powerful machine,  to obtain most optimized performance.

   * <font color="blue">Highly dynamic and lower cost of ownership</font>.
 Except Code nodes, most of application logic is modeled by graphical tools and transformed to execution by XBS.
-That accelerates the lifecycle of application development.
+That accelerates the life-cycle of application development.
 XBS application is agility and dynamic.
 XBS modules is well-encapsulated and reusable.
 Application processes can be easily revised (by simply re-linking modules or nodes), to response ever-changing requirement.
 XBS application can employ XBS event facilitates to be self-tuned also.